zikula-modules/Scribite/docs/en/installationAndUsage.markdown

 you can set this as a module override by selecting the module and choosing an editor.

+Please note: in previous versions of scribite it was possible to configure editor choices based on the *function* of the subscribing module.
+This is no longer possible in favor of the hooks-based solution.
+The subscriber module is responsible to provide unique textarea names for all subscriber areas in order to allow the most fine-grained customization via Scribite.

-If you would like to assign specific parameters to a textarea for use in the template or you would like to disable one of the textareas (but not all of them) on a page, you can do so in the template override section.
-These parameters become available in the template like so:
+If you would like to assign specific editor parameters to a textarea for use in the  template or you would like to disable one of the textareas (but not all of them) on a page, you can do so in the template override section.
+These parameters will be applied to the editors config object as appropriate.
+Not every editor supports custom configuration nor does the included plugin version necessarily implement the custom config, if available.
+The parameters and their values must make sense to the editor or they could cause unusual behavior in the editor.
+Values here will override default values in editorheader.tpl.

-    $modvars.Scribite.overrides.<modulename>.<textareaid>.params.<param> = <value>
+In order to make param overrides work, a functional knowledge of the editor and its underlying configuration mechanism will be required.